tachibana-shin/assistant.koplugin/README.md

 The plugin supports extensive customization through `configuration.lua`.
 See the [sample file](https://raw.githubusercontent.com/omer-faruq/assistant.koplugin/refs/heads/main/configuration.lua.sample) for all options:

 - Multiple AI providers with different settings
+    - A underscore in `provider` means to use the first part as handler, the later part can be various.
+    - TODO: Switch different model profile in UI (not implemented yet).
 - Display preferences
     - Hide highlighted text at the top
-    - Show/Hide dictionary button in Asistant Menu: give dictionary_translate_to = nil to hide it
+    - Show/Hide dictionary button in Asistant Menu: give `dictionary_translate_to = nil` to hide it
     - Show/Hide dictionary button in main popup
     - Refresh screen after displaying results
 - Custom button actions